Winner of the Nordic Gerontology Prize (Sohlberg Prize)

 - The 2018 winner of the prestigious Nordic Gerontology Prize (Sohlberg Prize) is Professor Taina Rantanen!
 Read more

-The Nordic Gerontological Federation (NGF) invites for nominations of candidates for the most prestigious Nordic Prize in Gerontology, the Sohlberg prize.
+The Nordic Gerontological Federation (NGF) invites for nominations of candidates for the prestigious Nordic Gerontology Prize (the Sohlberg Prize).

 The prize is relevant for all aging sciences and is awarded to a scientist active in a Nordic country who is a leader in gerontology with a major influence on the development of her/his field in aging research.
 To be considered, the candidate should have built a strong research group or initiated research of major importance for developments in gerontology.
 The nomination must include reasons for the nomination (described on a half to a full A4 page), in addition to a curriculum vitas and a publication list of the candidate.
 Self-applications are not accepted.

 The prize will be awarded by a jury including the president and the two vice presidents of NGF and the two most recent prize-winners.
 The nomination should be sent electronically to the NGF president Professor Marja Jylhä by e-mail: Marja.Jylha@uta.fi no later than December 15, 2017.

 Winner of NGF prize for promising researcher in gerontology